Damp Buildings, Mold Testing and Occupant Health

 Does Mold Testing Ever Make Sense?

 There are occasions when mold testing does make sense.
-Common examples include determining if various spaces within a building should be considered Condition 1, 2 or 3, connecting a source of mold to a particular exposure, and verifying mold remediation has been successfully executed to pre-approved standards of cleanliness (aka: “mold clearance testing.”)
-Mold testing in the absence of an inspection is never recommended, and the results of such indiscriminate testing may be deemed useless.
+Common examples include determining if various spaces within a building should be considered Condition 1, 2 or 3, connecting a source of mold to a particular exposure, and verifying mold remediation has been successfully executed to industry approved standards of cleanliness (aka: “mold clearance testing”).
 Mold testing should always be done in accordance to industry standards.
-Mold inspectors that simply share lab results without their own interpretation are not doing their job.
+Mold testing in the absence of an inspection is never recommended, and indiscriminate testing may provide unhelpful data.